 Frozen or fresh?
-When Do Fruit and Vegetables Have More Vitamins?
+When Do Fruits and Vegetables Have More Vitamins?

-“Frozen fruit and vegetables have more vitamins than fresh.”
+“Frozen fruits and vegetables have more vitamins than fresh.”
 Surely you’ve heard this claim before, but is there any truth to it?
-We’ve taken a closer look at fruit and vegetables and here is what we learned.
+We’ve taken a closer look at fruits and vegetables and here is what we learned.